Skip to main content

 Generating the GPG key pairs in Gearset

-A team owner needs to complete this step.
+Note: A team owner needs to complete this step.

-On the Source control and services page, click the Signed commits button.
+On the Team security settings, go to the "Commit signing" section where you can download a CSV containing your team members' public keys.
 Gearset will generate a unique GPG key pair for each team member.

 Gearset signs each team member’s commit with their unique private key.
 These private keys remain stored securely within Gearset.
 Public keys are used to verify that a commit was signed with a specific team member’s private key.